tohidbhati/Xplit-A-Simple-Music-Player/README.md

 3. **Open `index.html` in a Web Browser**:
    Simply open the `index.html` file in your preferred web browser to start using the music player.

+4. **Extract 'Songs.zip' and 'covers.zip' in the same folder

 ## Usage

 - **Load Tracks**: The music player supports a variety of audio files.
 Update the `track_list` array in `fscript.js` to include your own tracks.